oeichenwei/rtc_docs/smart.md

 ### Send Through Data Channel

+TODO?

 ## RTCWeb implicition

 To achieve the synced video annotation, RTCWeb needs to open interface for application operating the rendering of the annotation with the video.
-Exposure of the video raw data to JS layer and let application render it with Canvas or WebGL would be a good choice.
+Exposure of the video raw data to JS layer and let application renders it with Canvas or WebGL would be a good choice.

 ## Compatible

-When the legacy endpoints received such an OFFER, it can just reject the payload.
+When the legacy endpoints received such an OFFER, it can just ignore the payload.

 ## Security Considerations